pingcap/docs/develop/dev-guide-sample-application-spring-boot.md

 # Build a TiDB Application Using Spring Boot

 This tutorial shows you how to build a [Spring Boot](https://spring.io/projects/spring-boot) web application using TiDB.
 The [Spring Data JPA](https://spring.io/projects/spring-data-jpa) module is used as the framework for data access capabilities.
-The code for this sample application can be downloaded from [GitHub](https://github.com/pingcap-inc/tidb-example-java).
+You can download the code for this sample application from [GitHub](https://github.com/pingcap-inc/tidb-example-java).

 This is a sample application for building a RESTful API, which shows a generic **Spring Boot** backend service using **TiDB** as the database.
 The following process was designed to recreate a real-world scenario:

-This is an example of a game where each player has two attributes: `coins` and `goods`, and each player has an `id` field that uniquely identifies the player.
+This is an example of a game where each player has two attributes: `coins` and `goods`.
+Each player is uniquely identified by an `id` field.
 Players can trade freely if they have sufficient coins and goods.

-You can use this example as a base to build your application.
+You can build your own application based on this example.

 ## Step 1: Launch your TiDB cluster